 This combination of community and co-creation—along with the sense of accessibility to a star—is the kind of space that influencer marketing was made for.
 For brands that want to get in on the action, especially ones that don’t directly relate to eSports, the first step toward acceptance by the fans is going to be some good old organic and authentic content.
 Twitch is a great place to start, of course, and the platform has its share of influencers.
 Reddit, with its many communities of devoted gamers, is another platform that should see its value rise for marketers.
 Non-endemic brands will have their work cut out for them, but they also have the chance to get in before things really take off.

 eSports Influencers Have Massive Reach Across Platforms

 The influence of eSports influencers isn’t just confined to eSports events and tournaments.
 Their reach extends much farther than that and could even impact audiences outside of the gaming niche.
 While they’re mostly on Twitch, they also have massive reach across other social media platforms.
 This is one of the reasons why eSports influencers are so valuable for brands, even if they’re not relevant to gaming.

-To better understand how much reach eSports influencers have, let’s take a closer look at some of the top gaming and eSports influencers.
+To better understand how much reach eSports influencers have, let’s take a closer look at some of the top gaming and eSports influencers in 2021.